 You can take it a step further and buy a water and dust resistant phone case.
 These cases are slim and protect your phone from water and dust.
 They still allow you to use the touchscreen, speak into the microphone and hear clearly through the speakers.
 You can even shoot photos with the case on.
 But if you’re looking for the clearest high quality photo, consider taking the case off when it’s time to start snapping photos.

 Add A Lens.
 Okay, you can’t zoom with a digital lens.
 But you can add a zoom lens to your digital lens.
-Companies like Photojojo and Mobi-Lens make camera lenses you can slide over your smart phone.
+Companies like Mobi-Lens make camera lenses you can slide over your smart phone.
 These lenses include zoom, fisheye and wide-angle.
 They’re so small they can fit in your pocket.
 Because they’re delicate, you’ll want to keep them in a case.
 You can also buy large telescopic lenses that can fit over your phone.
 These are great if you want to take pictures of wildlife from a distance.
 Note that most smart phone lenses require that you use a compatible case or no case on your phone.

 Use Remotes or Timers for Photos.
 Sometimes you’ll want to use a remote or timer to take your photos.
 Pushing the shutter button on your phone screen to take a photo can jostle the phone.
 This results in an unfocused photo.
 You can fix this by using a timer or remote.

 The latest iPhone operating system has a timer you can set on the camera.
 Set the timer to three seconds.
 Push the shutter button.
 Steady your hands.
 And then the camera takes the photo.
 The timer can come in handy if you’re taking a group photo that you want to be in.
 You can also plug-in your headphones and push the + volume button on the headphones to take a photo (when the camera app is open).